The Story of .… Unicure

 By the end of 1972 Unicure was the #1 selling Professional Product.

-October 1972, Mr. Tucker borrowed $10,000 from his mother for traveling expenses.
+October 1972, Mr. Tucker from selling businesses had $10,000 for traveling expenses.
 Kicking off the US market, he started at Kayser Beauty Supply Co. with 30 salesman in Buffalo, NY.
 At the same time he was negotiating a partnership with a long time friend with extensive business and banking experience.
 A deal was finalized with Mr. Tucker owning 60% and his new partner owning 40% of the company.

 January 1973, with a new partner in place, Mr. Tucker started in Florida working with a wholesaler and his salesmen, putting together a perfect distribution system.
 It was similar to Canada but better and much more detailed.
 Word had traveled of Mr. Tucker and Unicure and he was welcomed by the industry as in Canada.
 One of the major differences was that each wholesaler would have to recommend his competition and line Mr. Tucker up for his next sales meeting and challenge.
 Mr. Tucker once again lived out of a car as he traveled ss across the United States setting up distributors.
 As the sales grew and the company became more solid financially, the partners decided to purchase the formula from the Denmark Laboratory.

 By 1976 Unicure was the number one selling professional product in the United States.
 Mr. Tucker was recognized as the superstar of the industry.
 Mr. Reveston, owner of Revlon Inc., personally liked Mr. Tucker’s style (similar to his own) and was interested enough to make an offer to purchase the company for $2 million, however, negotiations broke down with the death of Mr. Reveston.